hyx0329/archlinux-allwinner-h616/README.md

 ## Issues

 - uwe5622 driver
+    - will not be automatic loaded. write the config in `modules-load.d` or `modprobe.d`
     - it must be loaded after cpufreq_dt(or any module provides cpufreq access)
     - it may cause system soft lock
+- u-boot(or boot script)
+    - cannot boot initramfs directly, must use an initrd.

 ## Credits